Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Introduction

-Information entropies are very useful to characterize genuine uncertainties in various situations \cite{rudolph14}.
-For example, they give a natural way to pose uncertainty relations in the presence of quantum memory \cite{bccrr10}.
-For discrete observables, the entropic approach to uncertainty relations was reasoned in \cite{deutsch} and later developed in \cite{maass}.
+Information entropies are useful to characterize genuine uncertainties in various situations \cite{rudolph14}.
+They give a natural way to pose uncertainty relations in the presence of quantum memory \cite{bccrr10}.
+For discrete observables, the entropic approach to uncertainty relations was developed in \cite{deutsch,maass}.
 Basic results found in this area are reviewed in \cite{ww10,cbtw17}.
 For entropic uncertainty relations with continuous variables, see \cite{brud11,cerf19} and references therein.
 In quantum information science, special types of measurements have found a lot of attention.
 Mutually unbiased bases \cite{bz10} and symmetric informationally complete measurements \cite{rbksc04} are especially important examples.
-Quantum designs also called complex projective designs have been considered for several reasons \cite{scottjpa,ambain07}.
-Characterizing uncertainties in design-structured POVMs is one of questions raised in this connection.
+Quantum designs, also called complex projective designs, have been considered for several reasons \cite{scottjpa,ambain07}.
+Characterizing uncertainties in design-structured POVMs is one of the questions raised in this connection.
 The authors of \cite{guhne20} formulated uncertainty relations for such POVMs in terms of the R\'{e}nyi and Tsallis entropies.
 R\'{e}nyi formulation was improved in \cite{rastdes}.
 The results of \cite{guhne20,rastdes} also give entropic inequalities to detect a special kind of nonlocal correlations known as quantum steerability.